Isosorbide dinitrate is used to prevent and treat angina (chest pain).

 Alert your doctor if you have the following conditions:

-- increased pressure around the brain caused by brain injury or tumour
+- increased pressure around the brain caused by head trauma or bleeding in the brain

 - very low blood pressure